Preparing for Bed Bug Treatment

 - Access to a washing machine and a dryer with high heat

 - Vacuum cleaner with disposable bags

 - Recommended: vinyl mattress and pillow covers with zippers

 Preparation Prior to the Day of Extermination

 - Collect all fabric items and place in strong heavy-duty garbage bags.
 Securely tie the bags.
-Examples of fabric items will include pillows, sheets, blankets, clothing, rugs, curtains, and towels.
-Collect and bag these items from all closets and all rooms of your home.
+Examples of fabric items will include sheets, blankets, clothing and plush toys.
+Collect and bag these items from all drawers, closet floors and all rooms of your home.

-- Remove all clutter from your home, e.g. boxes, bags, newspapers.
+- Remove all clutter from your home, e.g. boxes, bags newspapers.

 - Wash or dry clean fabric items in the garbage bags.
-If you dry clean any items notify the drycleaner that you are bringing items that have bedbugs.
-If you are washing the fabric items wash in hot water cycle and dry all items on the hottest setting in the dryer.
+If you dry clean any items, notify the dry cleaner that you are bringing items that have bedbugs.
+If you are washing the fabric items, wash in hot water cycle and dry all items on the hottest setting in the dryer.
 Do not drop the items out of the garbage bags on the floor in front of the washer/dryer.
 Empty the contents directly into the machines.
 Seal and throw away these used garbage bags.
 Place the clean items into new garbage bags and seal.

 - Seal mattresses and pillows (recommended) in zippered vinyl coverings.